mbecker/gpxs/Readme.md

 **How is the data now agregated?**

-At first the point data like duration, distane between the previous poind and the actual point is caluclated (with the user provided methods).
-The the data is then aggregated to the next level
+At first the point data like duration, distane between the previous and the actual point is caluclated.
+The the data is then aggregated to the next level as follows:

 ```
 Point(distance and duration previous and actual point)